 Have you ever been inspired to start writing a blog of your own but needed a little bit of extra help?
 Have you started a blog but noticed you are missing something?
-I have decided to write a new blog post dedicated to a handful of things that I have learned since I began this blog over a year ago.
-Now, I know I am no where close to being an expert, but I am sure that even the smallest bit of advice could help give that last push that someone needs to start their own blogging experience.
+I have decided to write a post dedicated to a handful of things that I have learned since I began this blog so far.
+I know I am no where close to being an expert, but I am sure that even the smallest bit of advice could help give that last push that someone needs to start their own blogging experience.

-Be Grateful.
 Never stop being grateful!
-Although you put in the extreme amount of work into your blog, you are to never step on anyone to get ahead and never be ungrateful for the opportunities you are given throughout your entire blogging experience.
+Although you put in the extreme amount of work into your blog, you are to never step on anyone to get ahead.
+Never be ungrateful for the opportunities you are given throughout your entire blogging experience.
 I am still so happy for every compliment I get from people on my blog and the work I do, even if I end up being really bashful about it.
 Every opportunity I have received so far has been amazing and I know that my hard work is paying off.
-It’s not like I can quit my day job any day in the near future, but knowing that my spare time is going to something really rewarding and creative makes me smile.
+It’s not like I can quit my day job any day in the near future.
+But knowing that my spare time is going to something really rewarding and creative makes me smile.
 So again, thank you everyone that supports me and my blog.
 You are all wonderful people!

 I hope these tips and tricks come as help to anyone that was seeking it.
 Have you tried blogging and want to share something you have learned from the blogger experience?
 Comment below and share the love in the blogging community.
 Every little bit helps!
-Also, if you have any questions about blogging, feel free to ask them in the comments below and I will answer them for you to the best of my knowledge.
+If you have any questions about blogging, feel free to ask them in the comments below.
+I will answer them for you to the best of my knowledge.

 Follow me on Instagram to learn more about what I have been getting up to these days.
 This sometimes includes any tips and tricks to blogging and social media!